 Team members help address specific issues to improve comfort and quality of life.
 Issues might include the following: symptoms management, mobility, seating, adaptations for activities of daily living, swallowing and communication, recreation, finance, psychological, and/or family concerns.
 Bereavement information is available.

+Our Palliative Care Program is located on the second floor in the Heritage 2 wing.
+Heritage 2 is a 30 bed unit that supports both palliative care admissions as well as complex medical management admissions.
 Palliative Care rooms have a reclining chair, television and telephone that may be for use of family members.
 Please note, should your care be deemed to no longer require staying in our Palliative Care Unit and you are awaiting placement elsewhere, a co-payment will be charged.

 The Palliative Care program is a component of the Complex Medical program and focuses on caring for patients who are in their final stage of life.
 The following criteria need to be met for admittance to the program: